rxnma/practice-server/README.md

 Unfortunately I haven't come up with a simpler solution yet.
 I am open to suggestions on how to solve this more elegantly.
 But for now it goes on like this:

 In the `src/app/api/data` folder, you'll find a file named `exercises.ts`.
-This file contains practice questions and solutions that provide feedback for your SQL queries.
+This file contains practice questions and solutions that provide feedback on your SQL queries.

 Follow these steps to create your own set of execises: